jeonghanlee/epicsarchiverap-env/README.md

 **Project Status**: Confirmed that the current version can archive a few PV signals.
 However, it requires more fine-tuning for maximizing the archiver appliance performance.

+## Scope

+This document covers setup and build of the EPICS Archiver Appliance with MAVEN on Debian 13: prerequisites, MariaDB configuration, Tomcat 9 as a build-time dependency, and systemd service management.

+**Out of scope:**
+* Archiving policy configuration and storage tier tuning — see [docs/README.policies.md](docs/README.policies.md).
+* Data lifecycle and ETL behavior over time — see [docs/README.DataJourney.md](docs/README.DataJourney.md).
+* The upstream community build process — see [archiver-appliance/epicsarchiverap](https://github.com/archiver-appliance/epicsarchiverap).

 ## Purpose of this Environment
 This repository provides a set of `Makefiles` and scripts to automate the setup and build process for the EPICS Archiver Appliance with MAVEN.
-It handles system dependencies, database configuration, and service management to create a reproducible environment currently on Debian 12.
+It handles system dependencies, database configuration, and service management to create a reproducible environment currently on Debian 13.

 ## Prerequisites
 * **JDK 21+**: Java Development Kit version 21 or newer is required.